shibusavic/shibusa-devtools/README.md

 devtools --help ft
 ```

-**Shibusa.DevTools.FindText.Cli** is a console application that can search across specific directories and file extensions for one or more regular expressions.
-Expressions can be applied as either individual or cumulative.
+**Shibusa.DevTools.FindLines.Cli** is a console application that can search across specific directories and file extensions for one or more regular expressions.
 ```
-devtools ft --help
+devtools fl --help
-devtools ft .
+devtools fl .
 "Assembly\."
-devtools ft -d . -e "Assembly\."
+devtools fl -d . -e "Assembly\." # equivalent to previous command
 ```

 **Shibusa.DevTools.CsProjects.Cli** is a console application that reads `csproj` files and writes them and some of their dependencies to the console.